 Undergraduate Creativity Grants

-The Curb Center at Vanderbilt is pleased to announce the Undergraduate Creativity Grant program, which offers Vanderbilt undergraduate students the opportunity to implement original ideas that use creativity as a force for innovation, challenging conventional thinking and fostering unusual conjunctions.
+The Curb Center at Vanderbilt is pleased to sponsor the Undergraduate Creativity Grant program, which offers Vanderbilt undergraduate students from any discipline the opportunity to implement original ideas that use creativity as a force for innovation while challenging conventional thinking and fostering unusual conjunctions.

 We seek projects that encourage interdisciplinary creativity, campus unity and engagement.
 More specifically, we encourage proposals for projects that: